TZstatsADS/Fall2016-proj5-grp3/README.md

 + ################################ Contribution Statement ###############################

-The whole team agreed on the study.
-All but Skanda discussed and designed the model evaluation protocol.
-All but Skanad carried out the computation for model evaluation.

 Chenxi cleaned the data.
 Chenxi explored feature engineering and feature selection.
 Chenxi trained mlr::rFerns for predictions and explanations purposes.
 Chenxi prepared the presentation and is the presenter.
 Chenxi organized group meetings, Github files and project descriptions.
 Chenxi (with William) built baseline model and evaluated the results.
 Chenxi (with William) wrote the project report and organized the Github.